wp-plugins/wp-ulike/readme.txt

 *   Visitors do not have to register or log in to use the Like Button.
 *   Compatible with WP version 3.0 & above.
 *   Added automatically (no Code required).
-*   Simple likeBox to show users avatar.
+*   Simple user like box with avatar support.
 *   Custom Like-Dislike Texts.
+*   Simple custom style with color picker settings.
-*   Widget to show 'Most Liked' posts And 'Most Liked' users avatars.
+*   Widget to show 'Most Liked Posts' And 'Most Liked Users' avatars.
 *   Simple configuration panel.
 *   Support RTL & language file.
 *   And so on...